 What Is Dynamic Analysis?

-The best dynamic code analysis tools fit cleanly into development environments.
-They offer an easy-to-use graphical user interface (GUI) that makes it easy to control the process.
+The best dynamic code analysis tools and robust enough for complex applications and are easy to use within the development environments.
+They offer an easy-to-use graphical user interface (GUI) that makes it easy to control examine the information gathered and presented during a dynamic analysis of the application.

-Why Choose TotalView for Your Dynamic Code Analysis Tool?
+Why Choose TotalView for Your Dynamic Analysis Tool?

 TotalView is built for: